wagu0809/Summarization/README.md

 This is a general framework of extraction summarization.

-For now, not only BERT can be used to obtain SOTA results, also the lib pytorch_transformers provides some other new models like XLNet, XLM, RoBERTa
+For now, not only BERT can be used to obtain SOTA results, also other new models like XLNet, XLM, RoBERTa

 This is frame which can be easily changed to fit new models, data pre-processing can also be modified to fit to the model